oicr-gsi/seqware-browser-REST/README.md

 serverConnect.js starts the connection to mongodb, and then calls server.js which contains all the endpoints. the package.json points npm start to serverConnect.js.
 ```
 npm install
-npm --host=host_address --database=database_name --port=port_number start
+npm --host=host_address --database=database_name --web_port=port_number start
 ```
-Including the port number is optional.
+Including the port number for the url is optional.
 It will otherwise be set to port 8080.
 ---
 ### Testing
 First install the required node modules then run the test: